 Laura Michael Wines at Zathila Vineyards are owned by winemaker Laura Swanton.
 She grew up in Phoenix Arizona and moved to California in 1992 when an opportunity arose to work in high tech (worked for Cisco in San Francisco).
 She has enjoyed wines for many years and became a self taught vintner after purchasing this Calistoga property in 1999 from the prior owner who was a hobby winemaker.
-Being a self taught winemaker has its obvious advantages when you live in the Napa Valley.
-There is an abundance of top winemakers with a variety of knowledge and the wine making side of things is not competitive as winemakers are generally happy to share their knowledge with each other.
+Being a self taught winemaker has its obvious advantages when you live in Napa Valley.
+There is an abundance of top winemakers who all have a wide ranging depth of knowledge and a willingness to share this knowledge with each other.
 Refreshingly the wine industry is not has cut throat as say finance, high-tech or Hollywood.

-The winery and tasting room is located just east of Lincoln Ave in Calistoga right along the edge of the Silverado Trail.
+The winery and tasting room are located just east of Lincoln Ave in Calistoga directly along the edge of the Silverado Trail.
 The tiny barrel room is located right next to the tasting room as is the small crush pad.
-Space is at a premium here – often you may see stacked cases of wine against the wall inside the tasting room.
-It is certainly one of Napa’s smaller tasting rooms – which makes for one of the more personalized “bar” tasting experiences at any Napa winery.
+Space is at a premium here and often visitors may see stacked cases of wine against the wall inside the tasting room.
+This is certainly one of Napa Valley’s smaller tasting rooms which makes for one of the more personalized “bar” tasting experiences at any Napa winery.
 The several acre Oat Hill hillside vineyard is planted on the property, directly behind the winery and tasting room.
 This vineyard is planted to several varieties including Zinfandel and Touriga Nacional, a very unique variety within Napa Valley.
 Touriga Nacional is native to Portugal and primarily grows in that country’s Douro Valley.

-Their first Cabernet Sauvignon was produced in 2000 under the label Zathila Vineyards (much later Laura changed the name of the winery to Laura Michael to represent both her and her husband’s first names.
+Laura Michael’s first Cabernet Sauvignon was produced in 2000 under the label Zathila Vineyards; much later Laura changed the name of the winery to Laura Michael to represent both her and her husband’s first names.
 Laura is the winemaker and Michael oversees the management of their vineyard.
 Their production has remained small, generally around 2000 cases per year.
-All fruit is sourced from premium vineyards in the Napa Valley & neighboring Sonoma County.
+All fruit is sourced from premium vineyards in Napa Valley and in neighboring Sonoma County.

-Tastings generally begin with their one white wine; a Chardonnay.
-The combination of fruit sources from two totally separate vineyards located at opposite ends of the valley, one in a warm and one in a cooler growing climate.
+Tastings generally begin with a rosé or their one white wine; a Chardonnay.
+Early on, this wine was created from two separate vineyard sites located at opposite ends of Napa Valley, one in a warm and one in a cooler growing climate.
 The differences in terroir between these two sites created an intriguing wine.
-The end result is a complexity of tropical flavors including very ripe pineapple and passion fruit but with some acid restraint contributed from the cooler climate vineyard.
+The end result was a complexity of tropical flavors including very ripe pineapple and passion fruit but with some acid restraint contributed from the cooler climate vineyard.
 As of our latest update to this review, Laura Michael sources their Chardonnay from a single vineyard in Yountville.
 This Chardonnay does not go through malolactic fermentation.

 In the early springtime beautiful flowering trees grace the property including a plethora of other annuals.
 Laura Michael has been producing wines since 1999 and has already picked up its share of top wine awards at various competitions.

-The 2008 Laura Michael Barlow Vineyards, Calistoga Cabernet Sauvignon shows a pleasing red fruit component on the bouquet (raspberry) and red cherry.
-The wine is balanced on the palate, showing fresh fruit flavors (drinks a bit younger than it is).
+The 2008 Laura Michael Barlow Vineyards, Calistoga Cabernet Sauvignon shows a pleasing red fruit component on the bouquet including raspberry and red cherry.
+The wine is balanced on the palate, offering fresh fruit flavors (drinks a bit younger than it is).
 Firm slightly rough tannins linger for some time with tinges of mocha.
 This wine is sourced from the family owned Barlow Vineyard south of Calistoga along the Silverado Trail.
 While the Barlow family sells some of their grapes to other producers such as Laura Michael, they also produce their own wines bottled under Barlow Vineyards.

-The multi vintage (2011-2013) Laura’s Theme Dessert Wine is a 50/50 blend of Napa Valley Petite Sirah and Calistoga grown Zinfandel.
-The bouquet is minty, herbal with notes of Eucalyptus – similar aromas to a Vick’s cough drop with notes of cigar smoke.
-It is a lighter style port-styled wine on the palate but with plenty of flavor and sugar.
-There is decent acidity on the palate so it somewhat tempers the residual sugar.
-Also flavors of baking spices and darker chocolate show.
+The multi vintage (2011-2013) Laura’s Theme Dessert Wine is a 50/50 blend of Calistoga grown Petite Sirah and their estate grown Zinfandel.
+The bouquet is minty, and herbal with notes of Eucalyptus – similar aromas of a Vick’s cough drop.
+It also shows aromas of cigar smoke.
+This is a lighter port-styled wine on the palate but with plenty of flavor and sugar.
+This wine shows decent acidity which somewhat tempers the residual sugar.
+There are also flavors of baking spices and darker chocolate.

-Other than a few local restaurants in Calistoga, they do not distribute their wines – rather, their wines are sold direct to customers primarily to those who have personally visited the winery.
+Other than a few local restaurants in Calistoga, Laura Michael does not distribute their wines, rather, their wines are sold direct to customers primarily to those who have personally visited the winery.
 For more information, to schedule a tasting, or to join one of their wine clubs, please visit: www.lauramichaelwines.com